Southeast Attack Squadron (SAS)

 4. Each battery must have a knock down target which shall disable the cannon if it is hit by cannon fire.

-No points shall be awarded for convoy ship sinks.
+points shall be awarded for convoy ship sinks.

-No points are awarded for battle damage to combat ships.
+points are awarded for battle damage to combat ships.

-Standard points shall be awarded for combat ship sinks.
+points shall be awarded for combat ship sinks.

-supply depot which is left standing at the end of the Campaign.
+which is left standing at the end of the Campaign.

 5. Points shall be awarded for each trip, either from the home base to the forward base, or vice versa, completed by a convoy ship in accordance with the following schedule: